CushlaJMetcalfe/CSSE7030-UQ-MastersBioinformatics-PythonScript/README.md

 to buy and sell.
 The player can click on the items to select them (the item changes colour when selected or when it becomes unavailable).
 The player moves around the farm using s (down), w (up), a (left) and d (right).
 The player can plant seeds by being in tilled soiled, clicking on an seed item and clicking p (plant).
-Clicking the next day button forwards the game one day, the images on any plants will update until they are ready to harvest.
+Clicking the next day button forwards the game one day, the player energy will increase and the images on any plants will update until they are ready to harvest.
 The player can harvest plants by standing next to a plant and clicking h (harvest).
 The item views will update accordingly.